fromholdio/silverstripe-plain-text/README.md

 Alternatively or additionally, this single plain text field can be used for fast full-text searching of the content; and/or for deriving a summary of the content for use in search results, metadata, etc.

-Requires Silverstripe 5+ (should work with 4.x but untested).
+Requires Silverstripe 6+ (see branch 1.x for Silverstripe 4 & 5 support.)

 Docs and examples of configurations to achieve the above to come.